Contentstack-Solutions/some-extensions/README.md

 Current limitations:

 1. It does not publish the current entry.
-2. It does not pubblish the current entry assets.
+2. It does not publish the current entry assets.

 Config Parameter Example:
 ```